EESSI/docs/docs/governance/governance.md

 # Project Governance

 As stated in the [Charter](charter.md), this project governance _only_ covers collaboration on the software.eessi.io CernVM-FS repository, it does not cover other CernVM-FS repositories under the eessi.io namespace.
 In other words, when the sections below mention the EESSI CernVM-FS repository, this implies the software.eessi.io repository specifically.
-Thus, this governance only addresses contributing to, building for, deploying to, ingesting in, providing, or using the software.eessi.io respository.
+Thus, this governance only addresses contributing to, building for, deploying to, ingesting in, providing, or using the software.eessi.io repository.

 The only exception to this is the Steering Committee, which has authority over all the eessi.io CernFM-FS repositories.